trupti-prog/ETL_Weather/README.md

+ETL_Weather
+================
 ETL Weather Pipeline using AirFlow and Astro

-Project Contents
-================

 Your Astro project contains the following files and folders: